 Kenyan Black Tea is the most produced type of tea in this country.
 It’s grown predominately to be blended with other tea types to create breakfast black tea blends.
 Many varieties and cultivars are grown here across Kenya.
 Kenyan black tea characteristics are brisk and full-bodied.
 They are typically very strong and don’t need to brew for long.

 Turkish Black Tea is grown in the Rize area of Turkey, bordering the black sea.
-The tea grown here is made into Rize tea, a very popular black tea that’s drank across Turkey at all times of day with sugar cubes.
-It’s fresh, full-flavoured and needs to be diluted down before consumed as the long, slow brewing process makes it very strong.
+The tea grown here is made into Rize tea, a very popular black tea that drinks across Turkey at all times of day with sugar cubes.
+It’s fresh, full-flavored and needs to be diluted down before consumed as the long, slow brewing process makes it very strong.

-Sri Lankan Black Tea, also known as Ceylon Black Tea, is popular around the world both as single origin black teas and breakfast blends.
-These whole leaf black teas are shaped into long, wiry leaves that brew a light, mellow, full-flavoured cup with crisp citrus notes.
+Sri Lankan Black Tea, also known as Ceylon Black Tea, is popular around the world both as single-origin black teas and breakfast blends.
+These whole leaf black teas are shaped into long, wiry leaves that brew a light, mellow, full-flavored cup with crisp citrus notes.
 It’s a popular black tea base for the iconic Earl Grey tea.

 How to Choose the Best Black Tea

 Buying black tea online offers you a far wider array of teas to choose from.
 If you’re looking for a good quality black tea that tastes far better than your supermarket options, look for whole loose leaf and a recent harvest date.
 Sellers that are forthcoming with information about their black teas are more trustworthy!